Grooming Service for Your Dog

 Special Vet Care for Kittens

-It’s important to make an appointment with your vet as soon as possible after adopting a new kitten.
+Special Vet Care for Kittens.
+It’s necessary to make an appointment with your vet as soon as possible after adopting a new kitten.
 After all, you’re bringing a new family member into your home.
-You should arrange a thorough health check to make sure your kitten is healthy but also to ensure they aren’t bringing any infectious diseases or parasites with them that could affect other pets or people.
+You should arrange a thorough health check to ensure your kitten is healthy and also to verify that they aren’t carrying any infectious diseases or parasites that could affect other pets or people.

 The First Check Up

-Your kitten’s first check up will start with a comprehensive physical exam.
-This will involve a visual check on the health of their eyes, ears, fur and teeth, as well as measuring your cat’s temperature and weight.
-Your vet will listen to their heart and lung health and feel for any abnormalities in other internal organs to make sure kitten’s life gets off to the best possible start.
+Your kitten’s first check-up will start with a comprehensive physical exam.
+This will involve a visual check of your cat’s eyes, ears, fur, and teeth, as well as measuring your cat’s temperature and weight.
+Your vet will listen to the kitten’s heart and lungs and feel for any abnormalities in other internal organs to ensure the kitten’s life gets off to the best possible start.
 Faecal and blood tests may also be taken at this time.

 Vaccinations

-Kittens are particularly at risk of contracting a number of diseases as they gradually lose the antibodies passed on by their mother and are left with no protection.
+Kittens are particularly at risk of contracting several diseases as they gradually lose the antibodies passed on by their mother and are left unprotected.
 There are three essential ‘core’ vaccines for your kitten – rhinotracheitis, calicivirus and panleukopenia.
-These vaccines can begin to be administered around 6-8 weeks of age and then boosted over the following few months.
-Your vet will provide you with a schedule of vaccinations to follow in order to ensure your cat gets the best possible protection against infectious disease.
+These vaccines can be administered starting around 6-8 weeks of age and then boosted over the following few months.
+Your veterinarian will provide you with a vaccination schedule to follow, ensuring your cat receives the best possible protection against infectious diseases.

 Microchipping